cainehorr/App-Process-Killer/README.md

 Use for killing a macOS app or process with extreme prejudice.

+Use as a pre-flight script prior to software updates and upgrades, etc.

 Works on command line via $1 or within Jamf Pro via $4.

 ## CHOOSE YOUR RUN MODE